We presented a tax planning program today sponsored by the Washoe County Medical Society as a member benefit.

-- HSAs can be considered a secondary emergency fund.
-If you pay qualified expenses out of pocket, and document your payments, you can reimburse yourself from your HSA at any time for expenses paid in this and in all past years.
+- HSAs can be considered as a secondary emergency fund.
+If you pay qualified expenses out of pocket and document your payments, you can reimburse yourself from your HSA at any time for expenses paid in this and all past years.

-- HSAs can be considered a secondary pre-tax IRA.
+- HSAs can be considered as a secondary pre-tax IRA.
 At age 65, your HSA can be rolled into your existing IRA.
-This exists as a one-time lifetime option.
-There are few situations where this action makes sense.
+This exists as a one-time option, to be pursued only once per lifetime.

 Before your HSA balance grows too much, read up on the beneficiary provisions of HSAs.
 They are more restrictive and potentially troublesome than all other tax-favored accounts.
 Ideally, your spouse could be your beneficiary.

-Capture unique opportunities if you're self-employeed (1099 income)
+Capture unique opportunities if you're self-employed (1099 income)

-- Consider setting up and funding a solo or group 401(k) Plan
+- Consider contacting us to set up and fund a SEP IRA, or a 401(k) Plan

 - Capture a health insurance deduction